Search

 Prayer

-Thank you, Lord, for bringing so many workplaces through these past two years.
+Thank you, Lord, for bringing so many workplaces through recent difficulties.
 Guide us as we pray for those workplaces that are in trouble.
 May we see them with your eyes and find ways to bless them with your hands.

 This Week's Author